 What is the difference between the legal test and the private test?

-The legal paternity test is intended for court use and is accepted as legal proof of paternity or non-paternity in court.
-If the legal testing option is chosen, the sample is collected by an unbiased third party witness.
-Genetrack has sample collection facilities in most major cities in the the United States and Canada, and can arrange professional witnessed sample collection services on the client's behalf.
+Legal DNA relationship tests provide court-admissible evidence to support or refute a biological relationship.
+For legal DNA testing, samples are collected and witnessed by a neutral third party following documented chain-of-custody procedures.
+Genetrack has sample collection facilities in most major cities in the the United States and Canada, and can arrange professional witnessed sample collection services on the client’s behalf.

 What if the parties to be tested live in different cities?